The European data space from a Swiss perspective

 Back

-Geodata as the basis for trustworthy data rooms
+Geodata as a basis for trustworthy data spaces